Downloading Video and Audio from YouTube and other Social Media Platforms for Free

 Many of us at some time need to download video content which we want to view at a time convenient for ourselves.

-All the more reason, then for finding something which will avoid the pernicious effect of DM and allow you to download stuff quickly and easily without the need to sign up to specific sites or pay expensive monthly subscriptions.
+All the more reason, then for finding something which will avoid the pernicious effect of DRM and allow you to download stuff quickly and easily without the need to sign up to specific sites or pay expensive monthly subscriptions.
 Yt-dlp is such a tool, and will assist you in extracting video and audio content from a variety of sites, including YouTube, some social media platforms and BBC iPlayer.

-In this article we describe how to set up the software on a Windows pc running the Win 11 version of the OS, with access to MS Excel (Office 2010 or later).
+In this article we describe how to set up the software on a Windows pc running the Win 11 version of the OS and with access to MS Excel (Office 2010 or later).
 We’ll then show you how best to use the software, using the Excel Syntax compiler workbook, which you can download from this website.
 We’ll also provide some details on how to find sites compatible with yt-dlp downloading.

 Setting up yt-dlp for Windows